 For example if you work in marketing, setting a goal to “improve the staff breakroom facilities” is not very relevant too your role.
 Neither is it specific or measurable for that matter.
 Even if you achieved this goal and had people raving about the new ping pong table and bar fridge it is not relevant to your role or what is expected of your team.

 Relevant goals don’t necessarily have to be company specific goals however.
 This same person in marketing could set a goal to “Complete Google Adwords Certification training by December 2019 and achieve an 80%+ mark”.
 This is largely a personal goal.
-It is completed by an individual and will help them in their career.
+It is completed by an individual with the help of things like this collection of google ads exams questions and will help them in their career.
 But it is also relevant to their role and has a benefit for the company.
 Especially if through this training the marketing manager can create more effective ads at a lower cost.

 SMART professional work goals are goals that are time bound.
 They have a defined end date.
 Leaving a goal open-ended means that there is no focus on achieving it within a set timeframe.
 If other priorities emerge that goal can get pushed down the list.
 After time it may be forgotten about altogether.